Foods For Goldfish-What Are The Best Food Options?

 Green plant matter should form a large part of the diet of a Goldfish.

-This is especially important if you are feeding your Goldfish dry pellet or flake foods as plant matter provides essential roughage that promotes good digestion.
+This is especially important if you feed your Goldfish dry pellet or flake foods, as plant matter provides essential roughage that promotes good digestion.

-Some experts say Goldfish are more herbivorous than omnivorous but I have found given a choice they always eat live food first before eating vegetable matter.
+Some experts say Goldfish are more herbivorous than omnivorous, but I have found that given a choice, they always eat live food first before eating vegetable matter.

 A favorite Goldfish food, Elodea Crispa.Elodea Crispa

-Water based options are just about any aquatic plant.
-There are few varieties that can resist their attack.
+Water-based options are just about any aquatic plant.
+Few varieties can resist their attack.
 The exceptions are listed on the Aquarium Plants page.
-Goldfish will attack aquarium plants more readily if they are being under-fed.
+Goldfish will attack aquarium plants more readily if they are being underfed.

 Goldfish are particularly fond of Elodea Crispa or E. Canadensis, both commonly called oxygen weed.